 I knew the east coast would be a great region to watch the sunset so I set off looking for a nice spot to watch the morning glow.
 There are several viewpoints on the east but Porto dos Frades is the one that allows you to drive closest to the coast without having to hike in from the main road.
 Therefore, I chose to park at Porto dos Frades and explore from there.

 I noticed Ponta da Gale on the map with a dirt trail leading to it so I decided to head there for sunrise and see what everything looked like.
-As I made my way along the dirt trail towards the rocky point, I had a desire to climb Pico de Baixo and began to look for a possible route up the side of the mountain.
+As I made my way along the dirt trail toward the rocky point, I had the desire to climb Pico de Baixo and began to look for a possible route up the side of the mountain.
 In the dark, it was hard to pick the best line.
 The below photo was taken on the walk back when it wasn’t so dark but I wanted to show you guys the gravel trail.

 I ended up going through the tunnel, which passes underneath the ridge of Ponta da Gale and then I found a sketchy line to the top.
 I thought I would at least check it out and the next thing I knew I was halfway up the cliff after edging my way meter by meter.
 The rocks were loose and the gravel was soft underfoot, which makes it very hard to scramble up.
 I needed to take it somewhat slow to make sure of my footing.
 Below is a photo from inside the tunnel and from an aerial perspective above the tunnel.

 It took me about 40 minutes to reach the summit of Pico de Baixo on my sketchy little line to the top.
-I think if you came up the route via the sand dunes you could be up in under 20-minutes with no problems.
+I think if you came up the route via the sand dunes you could be up in under 20 minutes with no problems.

-The last 30% of the ascent was much easier than the early sections because there was vegetation and strong boulders, which made the climb easier than the loose rocks and gravels.
+The last 30% of the ascent was much easier than the early sections because there was vegetation and strong boulders, which made the climb easier than the loose rocks and gravel.
 As I climbed, I couldn’t see where the sun would rise but just as I rounded the last corner, a slither of the sun edged its way over the horizon.
 I had made it in time!
 These are the types of adventures I love.

-On top of the peak, there is a rocky ridge-line but nothing else.
+On top of the peak, there is a rocky ridgeline but nothing else.
 Just a natural mountain with panoramic views of Porto Santo Island.
 I could see all the way along the coast to the west side of Porto Santo and felt like I was looking down on the port.
 Pico do Macarico towered behind me as it also began to glow with the first light of the day.

 I flew the drone out over the ocean to check out the small islet nearby called, Ilhéu de Cima.
 Once I was near the island, I had an incredible view back towards Porto Santo, which emphasized all of the volcanic, cone-shaped peaks of the island.